alidxmt/dataiku/README.md

 You could find them in notebook directory

-in main folder, there is an api made by fast api, and I was about to make a dockerfile and run it in a container in gcp.
+In the 'main' folder, an api made by fastapi could give us prediction from trained model.
+Also some prepration for docker file and making container in gcp.
-However it was not part of challenge, but I liked to make an api and use it during presentation.
-The api works.